 There are currently two full time faculty in the Human Service Major.
 Both faculty retain positions which are full time tenured.
 Each faculty member teaches a full academic load of Human Service courses exclusively each semester.
 Historically both faculty have also taught independent study courses with students each semester and routinely maintain student teaching assistants for practice classes as appropriate.
-In the 2015-2016 academic year Professor White taught two JMS projects for the academic year.
-During the year Professor Garrison taught 3 independent study classes during the fall semester of 2015 and 3 independent study classes in the spring of 2016.
+In the 2016-2017 academic year Professor White advised one JMS project for the academic year.
+During the year Professor Garrison taught 2 independent study classes during the fall semester of 2016 and 3 independent study classes in the spring of 2017.
+Further, Professor Garrison worked with 3 JMS students as their primary advisor both fall and spring semesters and was second reader on 2 JMS projects in spring 2017.
 These opportunities allow students to enhance their academic transcripts and resumes in creative ways highlighting their commitment and motivation to the field.
 These additional activities have had very positive impact upon graduate school applications and job opportunities.
-Professor Garrison advised 4 JMS projects over the 2015-2016 academic year.